Abbey Home Media: Abbey Home Entertainment

 A subsidiary called Abbey Broadcast Communications produced original content for AHE on both VHS and audio cassette.
 This division became dormant in the early 2000s.

 In 1995, PolyGram Filmed Entertainment acquired a 75% majority stake in the company.
-In 1998, the company was in talks to sell the stake back to Ian and Anne Miles and letting AHE trade independently again.
-In exchange, PolyGram would acquire the rights to distribute all future Fun Song Factory videos.
+In 1998, because PolyGram was being purchased by Seagram (the then-parent company of Universal Pictures), the company was in talks to sell the stake back to Ian and Anne Miles and letting AHE trade independently again.
+In exchange, PolyGram Video would take over releasing Fun Song Factory videos.

 In early 2000, AHE was acquired by Just Group PLC.
 Abbey's 'Tempo Pre-school' sub-label was retained for pre-school products, while 'at school' video and audio products were released under the Just Entertainment label.
 Abbey itself retained its special focus on the 'pre-school' and 'at school' age groups.

 Just Group PLC

 Just Group PLC was a British holding company that focused on incorporating the creation and development of character concepts, ownership of intellectual property rights, and international licensing and distribution of character and corporate brand merchandise.
 The company had its shares listed on the Alternative Investment Market (AIM) of the London Stock Exchange and was based in the town of Bakewell, Derbyshire, England, with additional offices in London, New York, Hong Kong and Melbourne.